Bertha Merfield

 Bertha Elizabeth Merfield (1869–1921) was an Australian painter, craft worker in metal and leather, and Art Nouveau muralist.
 She was a founding member of the Twenty Melbourne Painters Society, the British Society of Painters in Tempera, and the Arts and Crafts Society of Victoria.

-Merfield, born in Hawke Street, West Melbourne, Victoria on 30 January 1869 to Canadian Isabella (née Wardman) and Englishman Thomas Merfield, was sister of Kate Hill Merfield, barrister Miriam (Myra) Sarah Merfield, the eleventh woman admitted to the Melbourne Bar, May, Percy, Thomas and Charles James Merfield F.R.A.S., astronomer at the Melbourne Observatory and a founder, and first president, of the Astronomical Society of Victoria.
+Merfield, born in Hawke Street, West Melbourne, Victoria on 30 January 1869 to Canadian Isabella (née Wardman) and Englishman Thomas Merfield, was the sister of Kate Hill Merfield, barrister Miriam (Myra) Sarah Merfield, the eleventh woman admitted to the Melbourne Bar, May, Percy, Thomas and Charles James Merfield F.R.A.S., astronomer at the Melbourne Observatory and a founder, and first president, of the Astronomical Society of Victoria.

 After her birth her family lived in Ararat and Cemetery Road, Stawell, where Bertha first studied art, and sometime after her father's death on 20 October 1888, they moved to Melbourne.

 Training

 Emmanuel Phillips Fox (1895) Art Students, Art Gallery of New South Wales.
 Bertha Merfield at right.

 After completing her secondary schooling, Merfield studied under George Clausen in England, and then in Paris at the Académie Colarossi, sharing a flat with Bernice Edwell.

 Back in Australia Bertha then attended E. Phillips Fox and Tudor St George Tucker's Melbourne School of Art which ran 1893-99, where she was taught in the manner of French Impressionist schools which the two teachers had attended.
 Fox's 1895 Art Students shows her with Sara Levi, Violet Teague, and Cristina Asquith Baker.

 A summer school was also offered at Charterisville that Fox and Tucker had established in the old mansion above the Yarra River in East Ivanhoe, the lease of which they had taken over from Walter Withers in 1893.
 It was Australia's first recognised summer school of art.
 The women, including Bertha, Ina Gregory, Mary Meyer, Henrietta Irving, Ursula Foster and Helen Peters were accommodated in rooms of the stone house and a chaperon and housekeeper looked after them.
 Violet Teague may have been their tutor.

 Bertha, then employed as a drawing instructor in the Education Department, joined Lilla Reidy in 1901 for an artists' retreat, with Lucy Sutton and Myrtle Lawrence, at the holiday cottage 'Petite Boheme' in bayside Black Rock.

 Merfield next went to the National Gallery of Victoria Art School.
 In 1908, dressed in Japanese costume, she joined in the students' tableau of English history 'from the stone age to the present day'.